-Spanish red wines offer offer exceptional value and a bold entry into the red wines of Europe.
+Spanish red wine offers exceptional value and a bold entry into the red wines of Europe.

 You can find great sub-$15 fruity crowd pleasers but there are also bolder, high end red wines that easily match the best collector’s wines of the world.

-Wine was introduced to Spain by the Phoenicians in 800 BC.
+One theory about their unique nature is that wine was introduced to Spain by the Phoenicians around 800 BC.
 Because of this, the wines of the Iberian peninsula are not the same French varieties that are common in the United States.

 7 Types of Spanish Red Wine